What is Ako

 As you look to the left, you see a 7 year old girl teaching a 5 year old boy how to tie a leaf necklace he just made so he can wear it around his neck.

 A kereru (wood pigeon) is calling close by while straight ahead, two boys are busy building a hut with large sticks, bungees and ropes.
 The smaller boy is pulling a rope that is swung over a tree branch and has a large branch tied to it.
 He is struggling to pull it up.
-Our kaiako (teacher) Kate is standing beside the boys extending their learning as she explains how levers work.
+Our kaiako (teacher) Claudia is standing beside the boys extending their learning as she explains how levers work.

 Another little boy, swinging slowly in a hammock, has put down the 'Cat in a hat' book and is observing the hutt building activity.